-Which, as many of us know, cause confusion globally among organizational development practitioners about what really matters when effecting an overall change or business transformation process.
-This seems to be the case when innovation is involved as the desired strategic & systemic change, or business transformation lever to improve organizational performance, competitiveness and growth, or to increase business value and sustainability.
+Which, as many of us know, have caused confusion globally among organizational development practitioners about what really matters when effecting an overall change, digital or business transformation process.
+This is especially the case when innovation is involved as the desired strategic & systemic change, digital or business transformation lever.
+Designed to improve organizational performance, competitiveness, and growth, or to increase business value and sustainability.

-What are the core keys to achieving successful outcomes?
+What are the keys to achieving successful outcomes?

 People and organizations all have the Potential (the latent qualities or abilities that may be developed and lead to future success or usefulness) to change, adapt, innovate and succeed.
-What matters most are the Behaviours and Actions we enact to deliver the Results and the Outcomes we want to achieve.
+What matters most are the individual Mindsets, Behaviours, and Actions we enact to deliver the Results and the Outcomes we want to achieve.

-We then apply our internal interpretation to the Results we achieve, as well our awareness of the core Beliefs that underlie them, which will impact as to how we “see” the world, in positive or negative frames.
+We then apply our internal interpretation to the Results we achieve, as well our awareness of the Values, Beliefs and Thinking Preferences that underlie them.
+That impact how we pay attention and how we “see” the world, in positive or negative frames, and how we take action.
 These factors impact significantly on our Potential to be, think and do things differently, or not, in the future.

 Taking the key steps to achieve successful organizational outcomes